bloom-lang/bud/doc/getstarted.md

         channel :mcast
         channel :connect
       end

+    DEFAULT_ADDR = "localhost:12345"
     end

 This defines a [Ruby mixin module](http://www.ruby-doc.org/docs/ProgrammingRuby/html/tut_modules.html) called `ChatProtocol` that has a couple special Bloom features:

-1. It contains a Bloom `state` block.
+1. It contains a Bloom `state` block, containing collection declarations.
 When embedding Bloom in Ruby, all Bloom collection declarations must appear in a `state` block of this sort.
 2. This particular state block uses a kind of Bloom collection we have not seen before: a `channel`.
 A channel collection is a special kind of scratch used for network communication.
 It has a few key features:

-  * Unlike the default "key/value" structure of scratches and tables, channels default to the structure "address/payload": the first field is a destination IP string of the form 'host:port', and the second field is a payload to be delivered to that destination--typically a Ruby array.
+  * Unlike the default \[key,value\] structure of scratches and tables, channels default to the structure \[address,payload\]: the first field is a destination IP string of the form 'host:port', and the second field is a payload to be delivered to that destination--typically a Ruby array.
+(For the record, the default key of a channel collection is the *pair* \[address,payload\]).
-  * Any Bloom statement with a channel on the lhs must use the `<~` merge operator.
-This operator is an *asynchronous* merge (in contrast to the instantaneous merge of `<=`), and with a channel on the lhs it instructs the runtime to attempt to deliver each rhs item to the address stored therein.
-In an asynchronous merge, each item in the collection on the right will appear in the collection on the lhs eventually.
-But this will not happen instantaneously, and it may not even happen atomically --items in the collection on the rhs may ``straggle in'' individually over time at the destination.
-And if you're unlucky, it may happen after an arbitrarily long delay (possibly never).
+  * Any Bloom statement with a channel on the lhs must use the async merge (`<~`) operator.
+This instructs the runtime to attempt to deliver each rhs item to the address stored therein.
+In an async merge, each item in the collection on the right will appear in the collection on the lhs *eventually*.
+But this will not happen instantaneously, and it might not happen atomically--items in the collection on the rhs may "straggle in" individually over time at the destination.
+And if you're unlucky, this may happen after an arbitrarily long delay (possibly never).
 The use of `<~` for channels reflects the typical uncertainty of real-world network delivery.
-Don't worry, Bloom provides libraries to wrap that uncertainty up in the usual convenient ways.
+(Don't worry, the Bud sandbox provides libraries to wrap that uncertainty up in convenient ways.)

-Given this protocol, we're now ready to examine `examples/chat/chatserver.rb` in more detail:
+Given this protocol (and the Ruby constant at the bottom), we're now ready to examine `examples/chat/chatserver.rb` in more detail:

-    # simple chat
     require 'rubygems'
     require 'bud'
     require 'chat_protocol'